blake-regalia/graphy.js/README.md

 <a name="intro" />
 ### Parse Serialized RDF Graphs Faster than Lightning!
 This library boasts a set of high performance parsers, each one is specialized for its corresponding serialization format.
-Consider the following benchmark trial:
+Consider the following benchmark test:

 ##### Count how many triples are in [DBpedia's 2015-04 English persondata.nt](http://wiki.dbpedia.org/Downloads2015-04#persondata) in N-Triples format: